justin13601/AnnoDash/README.md

 ### LLM & API Support

 The modular structure of AnnoDash enables users to modify its query and ranking components easily.
-Currently, the dashboard already supports querying using SQLite's FTS5 (Full Text Search 5), ElasticSearch, and simple document search using TF-IDF and/or similarity ratios.
+Currently, the dashboard already supports querying using PyLucene, SQLite's FTS5 (Full Text Search 5), ElasticSearch, and simple document search using TF-IDF and/or similarity ratios.
 Ranking is currently available via OpenAI's GPT-3.5 or through CohereAI's re-ranking API endpoint.

 The configuration desired can be specified in ```/src/generate_config.py```.